JoneyXiao/devopsme/source/_posts/terraform/terraform-interview-questions.md

 The most secure approach combines several of these techniques based on your security requirements.

-## Question

-What is the difference between Terraform and other IaC tools like Ansible, CloudFormation, or Pulumi?
+## What is the difference between Terraform and other IaC tools like Ansible, CloudFormation, or Pulumi?

-## Tips for answering
+### Tips for answering

 Structure your answer as clear comparisons focusing on key strengths and differences.
 Use categories (like "state management" or "language") to make comparisons consistent.
 Remain objective rather than simply favoring Terraform.

-## Answer
+### Answer

 Terraform differs from other IaC tools in several distinct ways: